pySTEPS/cookiecutter-pysteps-plugin/README.rst

 .. _Cookiecutter: https://cookiecutter.readthedocs.io

-.. note:: **Important**: Currently, only importers and diagnostic postprocessors are supported as plugins.
+.. note:: **Important**: Currently, only importers and postprocessors are supported as plugins.

 .. _how_plugins_work: